KrzysztofW/microdevt/docs/Quick-Start-Guide.rst

 Microdevt Port
 --------------

-Adding support of new microcontroller to Micodevt is relatively easy.
+Adding support of new microcontrollers to Micodevt is relatively easy.
-All needed functions should be defined in the "arch" directory along with a common makefile for the new target.
+All needed functions should be defined in the "arch" directory along with a common makefile for the new targets.

 Basically, the needed functions that should be ported are: